5uperb0y/python-dsa-workout/recursion/README.md

 4-gallon jug?
 - Generalize the problem above so that the parameters to your solution include the sizes of each jug and the final amount of water to be left in the larger jug.
-- Write a program that solves the following problem: Three missionaries and three cannibals come to a river and find a boat that holds two people.
-Everyone must get across the river to continue on the journey.
-However, if the cannibals ever outnumber the missionaries on either bank, the missionaries will be eaten.
-Find a series of crossings that will get everyone safely to the other side of the river.